keisersoze/assignment_3/README.md

 We have developed the application using [CLion](https://www.jetbrains.com/clion/), thus it is also possible to import the entire project without any problem inside CLion and build the application using the provided facilities.
+In order to change the example test used, modify the `add_executable` instruction inside `CMakeLists.txt` accordingly.
+The default test is `example7.cc`.